MauriceOkumu/mywebsite/README.md

 This is my first venture in creating a personal website Pull requests are accepted in order to make this website more awesome.

+After cloning to your local,
+# npm install

+On Dev mode
+# webpack -d --watch